Ettore Messina: Benetton Treviso

-Messina then served as the head coach of the Italian League club Benetton Treviso, where he succeeded Mike D'Antoni as head coach, in 2002.
+Messina then served as the head coach of the Italian League club Benetton Treviso, where he succeeded Mike D'Antoni as head coach in 2002.
 He stayed there for 3 seasons.
 With Treviso, he won the Italian League championship in 2003, and also the Italian Cup title thrice, adding them to a total streak of 5 consecutive titles, with two different clubs.

 CSKA Moscow

-Messina then joined the Russian club CSKA Moscow in 2005, and led the team to the EuroLeague's 2005–06 title, and the coveted Triple Crown, in his first season there.
+Messina then joined the Russian club CSKA Moscow in 2005, and led the team to the EuroLeague's 2005–06 title and the coveted Triple Crown in his first season there.
 On 4 May 2008, CSKA won the EuroLeague championship again under Messina - the club gained its sixth EuroLeague title by downing Maccabi Tel Aviv at the 2007–08 Madrid edition of the EuroLeague Final Four.
 He resigned from CSKA immediately after leading them to a Russian Championship and the EuroLeague Final, during the 2008–09 season.
 He was offered a position as the technical director at CSKA, but at the time of his resignation, he had not decided whether or not he wanted to stay with the club.

 Real Madrid

 Messina was announced as the new head coach of the Spanish League club Real Madrid, on 18 June 2009, and signed his contract with the club the following day.
-After Real Madrid had several poor performances, Messina resigned from the club's head coach position, in March 2011.
+After Real Madrid had several poor performances, Messina resigned from the club's head coach position in March 2011.

 Los Angeles Lakers

 Messina was frequently the subject of speculation linking him with vacant coaching jobs in the NBA.
-For example, he was one of the many coaches in the discussion for the Sacramento Kings head coaching role, and it was also rumored that he would join the Toronto Raptors and San Antonio Spurs coaching staffs.
+For example, he was one of the many coaches in the discussion for the Sacramento Kings head coaching role, and it was also rumoured that he would join the Toronto Raptors and San Antonio Spurs coaching staffs.
 Messina eventually agreed to join the Los Angeles Lakers, as part of head coach Mike Brown's coaching staff, as a full-time consultant to the head coach, for the 2011–12 season.